JamesTrick/blog/content/posts/current-state-of-nz-s-economy-sep-2020.md

 ## Net Migration is a potential positive

 New Zealand has been viewed as a leader with its COVID-19 response, boosting its popularity and sparking criticism from Donald Trump.
-As a result of uncertainty in the world, and the relative certainty in New Zealand, New Zealand has seen [Net Migration has been recent high](https://www.stats.govt.nz/news/migration-flows-down-to-a-trickle).
+As a result of uncertainty in the world, and the relative certainty in New Zealand, New Zealand has experienced record highs in Net Migration from returning Kiwis.
+Although, this appears to have [slowed down in month of July](https://www.stats.govt.nz/news/migration-flows-down-to-a-trickle).

 Net migration creates demand for housing in New Zealand.
 Increased migration, bolstered with low interest rates are expected to minimise the risk of significant house price drop.